Watch Taking a Sledgehammer to Bottlenecks πŸŽ₯ as Ruth & Steph show how AI actually fixes margins.

 Problem: no reliable way to know what stock was available and what it was certified to without calling the warehouse.
 Sales team was occasionally confirming orders for material that was either out of stock or not certified to the customer’s required grade.

-GoSmarter application: Inventory Management with MillCert Reader integration.
+GoSmarter application: Metals Manager with MillCert Reader integration.

 Result: sales team checks GoSmarter before confirming orders.
 Stock picture is live.
 Certification status is visible at item level.
 Customer complaints about wrong material have stopped.